IIHTDevelopers/Yaksha-React-Job-Portal-Template/Commands-Readme.txt

-* You can follow series of command to setup Angular environment once you are in your project-name folder:
+* You can follow series of command to setup React environment once you are in your project-name folder:

 	npm install -> Will install all dependencies -> takes 10 to 15 min